Life Before Extensive Travel…

 My decision to start this blog is a testament to my adventurous spirit and my desire to share my story with others.
 Through this platform, I hope to inspire those who have experienced their own tragedies, encouraging them to find strength, purpose, and renewal in the face of adversity.
 I firmly believe that our greatest challenges can serve as catalysts for our greatest achievements.

 Life’s journey is an unpredictable one, and sometimes, tragedy knocks on our door.
 However, it is in our response to these challenges that we define ourselves.
 We all possess the resilience of the human spirit, and the transformative power of tragedy can arise when awakened.
 Through reinvention, self-discovery, and a thirst for adventure, I have found a renewed sense of purpose and joy.
-I embarked on this new chapter of my life, to go on an extraordinary journey of resilience, hope, and growth; embracing tragedies that shaped be and finding the courage to start anew.
+I embarked on this new chapter of my life, to go on an extraordinary journey of resilience, hope, and growth; embracing tragedies that shaped be and finding the courage to start anew, and to visit at least 100 countries in my lifetime.